-Our original recipe, the first cheese we ever made, Appalachian has changed a great deal over our years of production.
+Our original recipe, the first cheese we ever made, Appalachian has evolved a great deal over our years of production.
 Our goal with the Appalachian has always been to develop a cheese that showcased our milk, milk from a herd developed to fit our farm's mountainous terrain, rather than picking a benchmark cheese and struggling to match the farm to it.
-To this end we've kept the make simple and focused on affinage, allowing the Appalachian to form a white coat of penicillium molds that complements its unique flavor.
+To this end we've kept the make simple and focused on affinage, allowing the Appalachian to form a white coat of penicillium molds that compliments its unique flavor.

 Serving Suggestions: Appalachian is excellent on a cheese plate or on bread.
 Like many of our cheeses, it melts beautifully and can be used in a variety of dishes.
-Well complemented by a crisp white wine or smooth lager.
+Well complimented by a crisp white wine or smooth lager.

 Related Cheeses: Tomme de Savoie (France), Toma Piemontese (Italy)